DriveQuantPublic/react-native-drivekit/README.md

 ### Step 1: Install the core module

 First you need to install the core module.
-Follow this [documentation](./packages//core/README.md)
+This module is mandatory and includes methods to initialize DriveKit, to configure your API key and to create a user.

+To install this module, follow step by step the method described in the [core documentation](./packages//core/README.md)

 ### Step 2: Install the trip analysis module